finnito/Science/content/11sci/as90930/8-report-writing.md

   + A valid measurement is generally reliable: if a test produces accurate results, they should be reproducible.

 > e.g. Theories, research and past experiments show that when the surface area of a reactant is increased, the rate of reaction is also increased.
 Our data shows the same trend.
 This indicates that our experiment is sufficiently controlled and that we are _actually_ measuring the influence of surface area on the rate of reaction.
+>
+> This experiment is actually measuring the rate of reaction because we controlled the other factors that can impact the rate of reaction (concentration, temperature, and presence of a catalyst).
+We can be relatively certain that surface area was the main influence on the rate of reaction in our experiment.